GsDevKit/GsDevKit_seaside31/docs/gettingStartedWithSeaside.md

 seasideWebServer seaside_3210 --start
 `

-Use your web browser to connect to the web server, if it is running on the same node:
+Use your web browser to connect to the web server.

+For example, if it is running on the same node, and you used the port 8383, you should get the seaside welcome page:

 ![seaside web browser][3]